-A subsidiary of the Company in Mainland China provided guarantees to certain financial institutions in an aggregate amount of approximately RMB147 million (equivalent to approximately HK\$180 million) on behalf of purchasers of property units of the Central Square in relation to which the related premises ownership certificates had not been issued as at 31 December 2021.
+A subsidiary of the Company in China provided guarantees to certain financial institutions in an aggregate amount of approximately RMB195 million (equivalent to approximately HK\$219 million) on behalf of independent purchasers of premises of the Central Square in relation to which the related premises ownership certificates had not been issued as at 31 December 2022.
 The said guarantees would be released upon the issuance of the premises ownership certificate to those buyers.